Recommended reads & Online resources

 I offer a two-part guide to writing query letters here and here.

-The broadly knowledgeable (and unfailingly generous) Jane Friedman has put together this excellent exhaustive guide for authors collating her best advice on querying most every type of manuscript.
+The broadly knowledgeable (and unfailingly generous) Jane Friedman has put together for authors collating her best advice on querying most every type of manuscript.

 The Nelson Literary Agency In a column on the right on this page of Kristin Nelson’s blog, you will see sections for query letters, with some examples and great guidelines.